tmb321/tmb321.github.io/README.md

 # Welcome to Thomas' GitHub Page
 ## (tmb321.github.io)
 #### _I am originally from Wyoming.
-And as of 2020 am studying at Lehigh Univeristy in Pennsylvania_
+I am currently an undergraduate studying at Lehigh Univeristy in Pennsylvania_

 Right now this page is for my Data Storytelling Projects